mwielgoszewski/www.tssci-security.com/archives/2007/09/21/pci-dss-questions-left-unanswered.rst

        vulnerabilities.

     Unfortunately, this was the extent of the detail.
-I wanted more information on the enhancements but didn�€™t get a chance to ask a question due to time constraints.
+I wanted more information on the enhancements but didn't get a chance to ask a question due to time constraints.
 Specifically, it would be nice to understand whether code analysis would be an alternate option for the penetration test requirement.
-Or what exactly they meant by using forensic tools to examine the application�€™s output.
+Or what exactly they meant by using forensic tools to examine the application's output.

 Interesting...
 I'd like to know more about "using forensic tools to examine the application's output" as well.
 In my previous post, I